Transitivity in wreath products with symmetric groups: Transitivity and association schemes

-For more information about wreath products see \cite[Chapter 2.6]{DixMor1996}, for example.
 If $G=C_1$ or $G=C_2$, then $W$ is the Coxeter group of type $A_{n-1}$ or $B_n$, respectively.
 If $G=C_r$ is the cyclic group of order $r$, then $W$ is the complex reflection group $G(r,1,n)$.
 The group $C_r \wr S_n$ is also called the \emph{generalised symmetric group}.
 For more information about Coxeter groups and complex reflection groups, we refer the reader to \cite{Hum1990}.
-Given an integer $n \in \N$, we write $[n]$ for the set $\{1,\ldots,n\}$.
-There is an action of $W$ on the set $M = G \times [n]$.
-For $((g_1,\dots,g_n),\pi)\in W$ and $(c,i) \in G \times [n]$, it is given by